 Lotto winners are:

 Winning the lottery dramatically changes your life, and coping with that stress can be profoundly challenging.
 Not only that, lottery winners often find they are more likely to encounter unlucky events in the future.
-It’s important to take the time to make calculated decisions about your future – after the shock of the win wares off.
+It’s important to take the time to make calculated decisions about your future – after the shock of the win wears off.